-Before you start, you must install tensorflow.
+Before you start, you need to install the PIP package

 Training on Flowers